Introducing Yamanouchi – Home of the Snow Monkeys

 Within easy reach of Nagano City, Yamanouchi is a small enclave known for its abundant nature, numerous hot springs and most famously, as home of the Snow Monkeys of Jigokudani.

 Established in 1964, the park was created as a conservation area and refuge for a troop of monkeys whose habitat was under threat from development.
 Persuaded to venture into the park with the time-proven incentive of food, the monkeys quickly became fond of their quiet little sanctuary and have been coming there on an almost daily basis ever since.

 Today, the monkeys are known for one special reason – the unique behaviour of soaking in hot springs.
 Yamanouchi is blessed with Nagano’s largest supply of natural thermal water, which flows to the surface at numerous points throughout the area.
-Once in the park, the monkeys observed their human counterparts enjoying a nearby ‘onsen’ (hot spring) and it wasn’t long before they were doing the same.
-As they say, monkey see, monkey do!
+It is said that after one baby monkey entered the ‘onsen’ (hotspring), the other monkeys followed and discovered this as a way to survive the harsh winter seasons.